Nilssoni/static-website/index.md

 - A picture of patriotic person
 - Link to my Github page
 - Me testing markdown language
-- and some relevant information :shipit:
+- and some relevant information 🏴‍☠️

 website doesnt support github alerts, alerts work only in document!
 > [!NOTE]